apache/incubator-xtable/website/docs/hms.md

 * For Google Cloud Storage, follow the configurations specified [here](https://docs.delta.io/latest/delta-storage.html#requirements-gcs)
 :::

-In the `pyspark` shell, you need to create a schema and table like below.
+In the `spark-sql` shell, you need to create a schema and table like below.

 <Tabs
 groupId="table-format"